- Am I eligible to apply to the programme?

 We believe that we are striking the right balance by ensuring On Purpose Associates have enough to live on and not making it prohibitive for all kinds of purpose-driven organisations to take part.

-All our coaches are experienced professionals who have not only done significant amounts of coaching at senior and executive levels in organisations but have also had careers in business themselves.
+All our coaches also work with us on a volunteer basis and are registered and qualified professionals who have not only done significant amounts of coaching at senior and executive levels in organisations, but often have also had careers in business themselves.

 The coaches are independent of On Purpose and their objective is to support your leadership development; expect to be challenged to find your own solutions based on your own strengths and values.